 In 2011/12, 64,000 people suffered from work-related illness in Scotland, contributing to 1.7 million working days lost due to workplace injury and ill health.
 By supporting staff attendance, preventing sickness absence and helping absent employees return to work quicker, you can reduce business costs and increase productivity.

-The Fit For Work Scotland scheme is designed to reduce the costs and further impact that this has on every part of the business world.
+The Fit For Work Service Scotland is designed to reduce the costs and further impact that this has on every part of the business world.
 It has been made to support the employer and employee during a period of absence and change the ripple effect that is created due to the loss of productivity.

 The employee absence that can be assessed under this service is those that have been on sick leave for 4 weeks or more.
 The employee must consent to be assessed and live in Scotland.
 If they have previously been assessed under this service then they cannot undertake further assessment for at least another year.

 To use this scheme the employer can complete a form online to get the ball rolling.
 They’ll be asked a number of things including the date that sick leave started, what work the employee does on a daily basis and working hours.
 This will then inform the plan of action to get the employee back to work within a reasonable time frame.

 The Return to Work Plan